allegient-labs/cop-vm/README.md

 ```

 ## Updates
 If you pulled new changes from the GitHub repo and you want to apply them to your already running VM.
-After the `git pull` command, just type `vagrant reload --provision`!
+After the `git pull` command, just type `vagrant reload --provision`.

 ## Tear Down
 With Vagrant, you can **suspend**, **halt**, or **destroy** the guest machine: